 I’m the first to admit that I’m terrible at asking for help for a variety of the above reasons, not least of all the fear of what others might think.
 Even now during my journey of self-discovery I still find it difficult to ask for what I need.
 But asking for help in regards to our mental health is so, so important for many reasons.

 - By speaking to someone and confiding in them, additional help can be offered by way of therapy, sick leave from work, support from family and friends, and any medications that might be needed.

 - Starting to talk about your issues can open so many doors in regard to counselling or alternative therapies that can help you learn to cope with your mental illness.

 - Finally, there is the communication aspect of opening up about your struggles.
 No one can keep things bottled up all the time.
 It’s normal for some of us to shut ourselves behind an unhealthy coping mechanism or complete isolation, but it does nothing to help us deal with what we are going through internally.
-By opening your struggles it allows you to talk through what you are feeling/experiencing, which can often release some of the stress.
+Opening your struggles allows you to talk through what you are feeling/experiencing, which can often release some of the stress.